 About Robin Reineke

-Robin Reineke, PhD is Assistant Research Social Scientist at the University of Arizona’s Southwest Center and Affiliated Faculty at the School of Anthropology and at the Department of Latin American Studies.
+Robin Reineke, PhD is Assistant Research Social Scientist at the University of Arizona’s Southwest Center and Assistant Professor at the School of Anthropology.
 She is a sociocultural anthropologist with specializations in transnational migration, science and technology studies, human rights, forensic anthropology, and the anthropology of death.
 Her research and fieldwork are focused on the US-Mexico border region, especially the Sonoran Desert.
 Dr. Reineke's research centers on questions relating to forensics, evidence, and care, including: What qualifies as "evidence" and who has the power to create forums where evidence is presented and discussed?
 How are forensic methodologies employed as a critical social practice outside of state practices of policing?
-What can the history of forensic anthropology reveal about the history of anthropology and race and racism in the US?
-How has migration along the US-Mexico border changed forensic science?
-What are the impacts of US border militarization on local human and nonhuman communities?
+What are the impacts of US border militarization on local communities?

-Dr. Reineke's research has investigated the impact of border deaths and disappearances on immigrant communitiies, and the ways in which families of missing migrants have changed the practice of forensic science in the US-Mexico borderlands.
+Dr. Reineke's research has investigated the impact of border deaths and disappearances on immigrant communities, the ways in which families of missing migrants have changed the practice of forensic science in the US-Mexico borderlands, and the violence of border deaths and disappearances.
 From 2006 - 2020, she spent significant time working with the Pima County Office of the Medical Examiner doing ethnographic research and collaborating in the development of various projects and initiatives to address the challenges of unidentified human remains and missing persons in the borderlands.
-These initiatives included development of the nonprofit, nongovernmental organization, the Colibrí Center for Human Rights, which Reineke co-founnded and directed from 2013 - 2019.
+These initiatives included development of the nonprofit, nongovernmental organization, the Colibrí Center for Human Rights, which Reineke co-founded and directed from 2013 - 2019.

-Dr. Reineke is currently working on her first book, The Forensics of Human Identification at the Border: An Ethnographic Study, which focuses on the experiences of forensic authorities and volunteers as they navigated their work in an era of mass death along the US-Mexico border.
-The book is particularly concerned with questions of how forensic scientists created procedures and practices in a gray zone between the law and ethics, between best practice standards and budget limitations, and between local and federal responsibility.
+Dr. Reineke is currently working on her first book, Grieving Strangers, which is an ethnography about local efforts to care for the dead and their families in the borderlands of Arizona.
 Together with her research colleague Dr. Natalia Mendoza Rockwell, Dr. Reineke is also currently working on a binational research project called Forensic Citizenship in the Borderlands.
 This visual, oral history, and ethnographic project is focused on understanding civilian forensic expertise and critical practice on both sides of the Arizona-Sonora border.
 The project is funded by the University of Arizona Libraries' Digital Borderlands Program and the ConfluenceCenter for Creative Inquiry's Fronteridades Faculty Fellowship.

 Dr. Reineke is from Seattle, Washington.
 She received a BA in anthropology from Bryn Mawr College, and a Master’s and Ph.D. in anthropology from the University of Arizona.
 Her work has been featured in the BBC, CNN, the New York Times, the Los Angeles Times, The Economist, The Nation, and the documentary film, Who Is Dayani Cristal?
 She was awarded the Institute for Policy Studies’ Letelier-Moffitt Human Rights Award and Echoing Green’s Global Fellowship in 2014.